google-research/recsim_ng/docs/api_docs/python/recsim_ng/applications/recsys_partially_observable_rl/recommender/CollabFilteringModel.md

 `loss`
 </td>
 <td>
-String (name of objective function), objective function or `tf.keras.losses.Loss` instance.
+Loss function.
+May be a string (name of loss function), or a `tf.keras.losses.Loss` instance.
 See `tf.keras.losses`.
-An objective function is any callable with the signature `loss = fn(y_true, y_pred)`, where y_true = ground truth values with shape = `[batch_size, d0, .. dN]`, except sparse loss functions such as sparse categorical crossentropy where shape = `[batch_size, d0, .. dN-1]`. y_pred = predicted values with shape = `[batch_size, d0, .. dN]`.
-It
+A loss function is any callable with the signature `loss = fn(y_true, y_pred)`, where `y_true` are the ground truth values, and `y_pred` are the model's predictions.
+`y_true` should have shape
+`(batch_size, d0, .. dN)` (except in the case of
+sparse loss functions such as
+sparse categorical crossentropy which expects integer arrays of shape `(batch_size, d0, .. dN-1)`).
+`y_pred` should have shape `(batch_size, d0, .. dN)`.
-returns a weighted loss float tensor.
-If a custom `Loss` instance is used and reduction is set to NONE, return value has the shape [batch_size, d0, .. dN-1] ie. per-sample or per-timestep loss values;
-otherwise, it is a scalar.
+The loss function should return a float tensor.
+If a custom `Loss` instance is used and reduction is set to `None`, return value has shape `(batch_size, d0, .. dN-1)` i.e. per-sample or per-timestep loss values; otherwise, it is a scalar.
 If the model has multiple outputs, you can use a different loss on each output by passing a dictionary or a list of losses.
-The loss value that will be minimized by the model will then be the sum of all individual losses.
+The loss value that will be minimized by the model will then be the sum of all individual losses, unless `loss_weights` is specified.
 </td>
 </tr><tr>
 <td>